openearth/aeolis-python/CONTRIBUTING.md

 1. Set up your code editor to follow [PEP 8](https://peps.python.org/pep-0008/) (remove trailing white space, no tabs, etc.).
 Check code with flake8.
 1. Write tests for any new lines of code you add.
 1. Include in-code documentation in form of comments and docstrings.
 Update the user documentation if relevant.
 Use the [numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard) documentation style.
-1. Update the `CHANGELOG.md` file with the changes introduced.
 1. Push your feature branch to (your fork of) the aeolis repository on GitHub.
 1. Create a pull request, for example, following the instructions [here](https://help.github.com/articles/creating-a-pull-request/).